-• Breaking change: The onDone callback passed to AsyncRun.run always receives a Result.
-In previous releases, it would receive an optional error argument.

-• Setting the debug flag would crash the online compiler.
+- Breaking change: The onDone callback passed to AsyncRun.run always receives a Result.
+In previous releases, it would receive an optional error argument. - Stopify now reports a stack trace when an an exception occurs in stopified code.
+However, stack traces only work with captureMethod: lazy (the default capture method). - Setting the debug flag would crash the online compiler.
 This is now fixed.